Sellers of Businesses Should Deal With Serious Buyers

 Buyer Should Have A Sense of Urgency About Buying A Business

 A business buyer should be taken seriously only if they have a true and legitimate desire to buy the business.
 Gauging the legitimacy of the buyer is fairly straightforward as the business broker may objectively determine whether the buyer completes and signs the NDA, qualifies financially, has industry experience, and lives close enough to the business.
-After the buyer’s legitimacy and qualifications have been established, the single best determining factor of their seriousness is their motivation to buy the business which is demonstrated by their sense of urgency.
+After the buyer’s legitimacy and qualifications have been established, the buyer should also demonstrate a sense of urgency in order to be ultimately viewed as being serious by the seller.

 Factors Establishing A Buyer’s Sense of Urgency About Buying A Business